Espresso coffee machines

 We’ve tested range of espresso coffee machines and found out how good a brew they make and how easy they are to use.

-Our overall score combines test performance (how well the appliance works) with predicted reliability (how likely models from the brand are to remain free of faults) and owner satisfaction (how likely owners of the brand are to be very satisfied).
+Our overall score combines test performance (how well the appliance works) with predicted reliability (how likely models from the brand are to remain free of faults) and brand satisfaction (how likely owners of the brand are to be very satisfied).

-We’ll only recommend appliances you’ll love to own, that work well and keep working well for a long time.
+We’ll only recommend appliances you’ll love to own, that work well and will keep working well for a long time.

 It’s no good if a product lasts for several decades if it doesn’t work well in the first place.
 A disappointing product will soon become unloved and unwanted.
-For this reason, our independent lab testing still forms an important part of our overall lifetime score.
+For this reason, our independent lab testing forms an important part of our overall lifetime score.

 Our espresso machines test includes:

-We test how well a machine makes coffee, including taste, milk frothing and temperature consistency.
+- Coffee making performance: We test how well a machine makes coffee, including taste, milk frothing and temperature consistency.
 For the taste test, we consider crema colour and thickness, coffee aroma, flavour, mouth-feel and aftertaste.

-We assess how easy an espresso machine is to use, evaluating its controls and displays, programming, adjustments to settings, water container convenience, use of grinder, operation and evenness of cup filling, vibration, removing spent coffee, and exterior cleaning.
+- Ease of use: We assess how easy an espresso machine is to use, evaluating its controls and displays, programming, adjustments to settings, water container convenience, use of grinder, operation and evenness of cup filling, vibration, removing spent coffee, and exterior cleaning.

 Satisfaction is important – no appliance should be a source of buyer regret.
 Appliances with very satisfied owners are more likely to get cleaned regularly and maintained well.
-Their owners are also more likely to seek repair for faults than look for a quick replacement.
+Their owners are more likely to seek repair for faults than look for a quick replacement.

 Older appliances are more likely to go wrong, but common faults should be repairable.
 Repairs should be affordable and convenient – parts need to be easy to find at a reasonable cost, instructions should be available, and repair shouldn’t need hours of expert labour.